carolemlago/wego-app/README.md

 # <img src="/static/img/wego-black-logo.png" width="60">
 Let us do the planning.

 Life gets busy, but busy folks don't have to miss out on fun.
-Wego is an date plan generator app, available nationwide, that selects a curated list of events which users can save, add to the calendar, and share with friends.
+Wego is a date plan generator app, available nationwide, that selects a curated list of events which users can save, add to the calendar, and share with friends.
 ## Table of Contents
 * 🤖 [Technologies](#technologies-used)
 * ⭐ [Features](#features)